 The truth of the matter is that leveraged investing is risky in the short term.
 My investment account is facing the relatively risky equity market along with building interest on the capital that supports it.
 The opportunity for the account to grow at an accelerated rate is great, but so is the opportunity for values to drop.

 With current market conditions, it’s a gut check to see who can really take the leveraged investing heat.
-With the possibility of HELOC (home equity line of credit) rates, which are traditionally at prime, to increase above prime, it will make this strategy even more expensive.
+With HELOC (home equity line of credit) rates, hanging between 7% and 8%, that interest bill that your portfolio is having to pay is going home substantially!

 What am I doing with my leveraged portfolio during this correction?
 Even with the extreme fear in the streets, I have my eye on the big picture and my long investment timeline.
-Therefore, I’m sticking to the plan, watching the best dividend paying stocks and waiting to deploy some cash when they appear cheap.
+Therefore, I’m sticking to the plan, watching the best dividend paying stocks and deploying some cash when they appear cheap.

 I’ve said this before, and I’ll say it again, these market corrections are temporary and should be viewed as an opportunity to buy cheap equities for the long term.
 It may take a while (even years) for the markets to bounce back, but if you buy cheap, you’ll take full advantage of the upcoming recovery.

-If one had read this and taken it to heart during the pandemic that we went through in 2020 (and the accompanying market panic) then they would have perfectly positioned themselves to capitalize on a market that needlessly penalized high-quality dividend paying companies.
+Throughout the early months of the pandemic that we went through in 2020 (and the accompanying market panic) I was able to position my self to capitalize on a market that needlessly penalized high-quality dividend paying companies.

-It proved to be one of the best returning short-term investments that I’ve ever had the stomach to make.
-Once the market panic subsided, and people began looking at balance sheets instead of news headlines again, Enbridge has subsequently bounced back.
+The Enbridge pick proved to be one of the best returning short-term investments that I’ve ever had the stomach to make.
+Once the market panic subsided, and people began looking at balance sheets instead of news headlines again, Enbridge subsequently bounced back and I reduced my exposure.